 Making a Difference

-- A gift of £100 ($142) will ensure that a team of patrollers can cover 125km (78 miles) of wild tiger territory in a day
+- Your gift of £100 ($130) will enable a team of patrollers to cover 125km (78 miles) of wild tiger territory in a day.

-Making your Gift Count Twice
+Making your Gift Count Twice or More

 Without our help, we know that more wild tigers will die; and more humans will be mauled or killed due to encroachment or human-tiger conflict.
 Sadly, with every human life lost comes another threat to the wild tiger’s survival in the form of retaliation; thus we must protect both if we are to ensure that wild tigers can have a wild future.